ksu-cs-textbooks/cc210/content/03-boolean-logc/07-java/03-subgoals-review.md

 5. Finally, we can verify that the operators and operands are compatible.
 Specifically, on either side of the **or** operator `||`, we see that each side is a smaller expression that will result in a Boolean value, so the data type of each operand will be correct.

 Using subgoals makes it very easy to work through this process, one step at a time.
-Below is one more example to try.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}